 "Libraries as Sites of Resilience: Training Librarians to Prepare for Climate Extremes, Health Emergencies, Economic Recessions"

-Isaac Petersen, Associate Professor, Department of Psychological and Brain Sciences
+Associate Professor in the Department of Psychological and Brain Sciences

-Bingbing Zhang, Assistant Professor, School of Journalism and Mass Communication
+Assistant Professor in the School of Journalism and Mass Communication

-Bingbing Zhang, assistant professor in the School of Journalism and Mass Communication, submitted the proposal, “Communicating Climate Injustice: The Effects of Solution Journalism on Climate Change Public Engagement Among Marginalized Communities and the General Public,” to the Waterhouse Family Institute during her time in the 2024 Grant Writing Residency Program at the center.
+"Communicating Climate Injustice: The Effects of Solution Journalism on Climate Change Public Engagement Among Marginalized Communities and the General Public."